numpy/numpy/doc/source/user/basics.creation.rst

  a =  [1 2 3 4 5 6] b =  [2 3]

-There are a number of routines to join existing arrays e.g. :func:`numpy.vstack`, :func:`hstack`, and :func:`numpy.block`.
+There are a number of routines to join existing arrays e.g. :func:`numpy.vstack`, :func:`numpy.hstack`, and :func:`numpy.block`.
 Here is an example of joining four 2-by-2 arrays into a 4-by-4 array using ``block`` ::

  >>> A = ones((2, 2))